vaibhavsonawane2412/FACE-RECOGNITION-ATTENDANCE-SYSTEM/README.md

 # Face Recognition Attendance System

 Welcome to the Face Recognition Attendance System repository!
-This project utilizes computer vision techniques for automated attendance marking and real-time emotion detection.
+This project utilizes computer vision techniques for automated attendance marking and real-time Age, Gender, and emotion detection.

 ## Overview